omerahm69/project-3/README.md

 3. Visualization

 - Generate visual representations of the data (graphs) by using libraries like Matplotlib, Seaborn or Plotly for interactive plots.
+4. Data Export in a file

+User Stories:
 - As a user, I need to have an idea about the data after importing it to the application and that is why it gives a summary about the data after importing.
 - As a user, I need to navigate with the application whether to import the data from a Google spread sheet or from a file on my computer.
 That is why, once running the program, a question arises in the terminal for the user to answer and choose one of the two options.
 - The basic statistics function and analyze function deals with data, analyzing it into numerical and categorical and ask the user which type of data to analyze.